 DSL: In the 1980s, John Cioffi and his students discovered how to use traditional phone lines for high-speed data transmission, resulting in patents used in asymmetric digital subscriber lines.

-Glowing mice: David Benaron, Chris Contag and Pamela Contag discovered that bioluminescent genes (like the ones in fireflies) could be harnessed to visualize biological phenomenon inside living animals.
+Glowing mice: David Benaron, Chris Contag and Pamela Contag discovered that bioluminescent genes (like the ones in fireflies) could be harnessed to visualize biological phenomena inside living animals.
 The technology aids in research and drug discovery.

 Google: The world’s most popular search engine got its start at Stanford in 1996 when Sergey Brin and Larry Page developed the page-rank algorithm while computer science graduate students.